|

 Things learned

 More people than I thought like onions.
 Mayonnaise is difficult to spell.
 So is banana, apparently.
 And anchovies.
 And yogurt.
-There are a lot of notepads out there touting the greatness of numerous bizarrely-named pharmaceuticals.
+A lot of people cannot spell very well.
+I try not to make fun of them too much.
+That’s not true.
+I make fun of them.
+A lot.
+Some people buy weird combinations of things or leave funny messages on the lists.
+It makes for an interesting collection.
 I used to think my handwriting was lame.
-Now I don't.
+Now I don’t.
 And lastly, very few people leave their grocery lists in the cart like they should!

 Things you should know